thelang-io/docs.thelang.io/docs/guides/functions.md

 ## Function Declaration
 Functions act as a re-usable piece of code, you write it once and re-use it many times.
-Function can have parameters (values passed to it) and return type (value returned from function). \
+Functions can have parameters (values passed to it) and return type (value returned from function). \
 You can declare a function this way:

 ```the